Reading, Spelling & Comprehension

 If students read the words but don't understand the meaning they are not really reading.

 The programs at the Lear Educational Center help to insure we can not only read but can also understand what we are reading.

 - We read to be informed the community we live in

 Good readers know about knowing how to learn and comprehend.
 Learning how to learn is called Metacognition or “thinking about thinking.”
-Good readers read with a purpose, are actively engaged in reading and understand about an author’s purpose in communication.
+Good readers read with a purpose, are actively engaged in reading and understand an author’s purpose in communication.